State reports fewer than 100 new COVID infections

 Walk-in clinics

-Walk-in COVID-19 vaccination clinics are scheduled at the Mount Savage Fire Company on Thursday from 9 a.m. to noon and at the Allegany County Fairgrounds multipurpose building on Friday from 9 a.m. to noon and 1 to 3 p.m.
+Walk-in COVID-19 vaccination clinics are scheduled at the Mount Savage Fire Company today from 9 a.m. to noon and at the Allegany County Fairgrounds multipurpose building on Friday from 9 a.m. to noon and 1 to 3 p.m.

 Both clinics will offer the single-dose Johnson & Johnson COVID-19 vaccine as well as second doses of the Moderna COVID vaccine and are open to those 18 and older.
 Those getting their second dose of Moderna should bring their COVID vaccination card with them to the clinic.